I have an architect. I have a contractor. Why do I also need an interior designer?

 (Yes, we're biased.
 But we're right about this.)

 1. Spend to save.
 An interior designer helps you avoid making costly mistakes.
 Your dreamy new dining room built-in should not make the room so small you can't fit your heirloom table.
+Designers think of that and lots of other things you haven't considered.

 2. You live inside, not outside.
-People who specialize in interiors think about spaces from the inside out, and therefore often catch issues contractors and architect miss, like the fact that you will see the electric meter through your beautiful new frameless corner window.
+People who specialize in interiors think about spaces from the inside out, and therefore often catch issues contractors and architects miss, like the fact that you will see the electric meter through your beautiful new frameless corner window.
 An interior designer is thinking about you, how you live in and use your home, and how you want it to feel and function when you're in it.

 3. The three P's.
 An interior designer helps you Plan and Prioritize.
 (The third P is Patience.
 We can point you to the Religion and Self Help section of the library for that.)
 Before you make the mistake of putting the horse before the cart, we'll suggest the proper order to do things.
 Especially on projects that will be implemented over the course of a few years.

 4. Decision paralysis.
 The Internet has put everything at our fingertips, which is awesome.
 Except when it makes your head spin off.
 There are hundreds of tiny decisions to make when doing a renovation or new build.
 An architect will know how to tie in rooflines and route water away from the basement.
 A contractor will know the best insulation and how to get the wires from here to there.
 An interior designer knows how to navigate the many micro and let's-face-it, exhausting decisions: trim detail, faucets, door knobs, window coverings, countertop material, bullnose or schluter.
-This stuff is often beyond the scope of your architect's contract, and are things your contractor just wants you to pick out, usually yesterday, so he can install.
+This stuff is often beyond the scope of your architect's contract, and are things your contractor just wants you to pick out, usually yesterday, so she can install.

 5. Philosophy.
 Interior designers conceptualize.
 We are, dare we say, intellectual about this stuff.
 We talk about how interior elements are in conversation with one another, and we are serious.
 Bounce ideas off of us; we love bouncing ideas.
 Contractors don't have much time for bouncing.